 An alternative explanation is that the long-run mean of the log dividend-price ratio is subject to structural breaks.
 To investigate this possibility, we test the null hypothesis of no break against the alternative hypotheses of one or two breaks with unknown break dates.
-We use the Perron sup-F test statistic, which is reported in the first row of Table 2.
+Table 2 reports $\sup F$ test statistics suggested by Perron (1989).
 The null hypothesis of no break is strongly rejected (the p-value is less than 1%) in favor of a break in 1991 or two breaks in 1954 and 1994.
-The test statistic is slightly higher for the two-break case.
-The null of one break is rejected in favor of the alternative of two breaks at the 5% level but not at the 2.5% level.
+While the evidence against no breaks is very strong, the question whether the dividend-price ratio is subject to one or two breaks does not have a clear answer.
+The $\sup F$ test of the null of a single break against the alternative of two breaks is rejected at the 10% level but not at the 5% level.
 The null of two breaks against the alternative of three breaks is not rejected (not shown).
-The data seem to strongly favor one or two breaks, rather than zero or three, but the relative evidence for one or two breaks is not as strong and only slightly in favor of two breaks.
+Alternatively, one can use an information criterion to select the number of breaks.
+Both the Bayesian Information Criterion (BIC) and the modified Schwartz criterion proposed by Liu, Wu, and Zidek (1997) (LWZ) favor two breaks.
+In summary, the data seem to strongly favor one or two breaks, rather than zero or three, but the relative evidence for one or two breaks is not as strong and only slightly in favor of two breaks.

-In the last column we report the estimated change in the log dividend-price ratio before and after the break.
+The table also reports the estimated change in the log dividend-price ratio before and after the break.
 In the one-break case, the change in \overline{dp} is -.86, whereas in the two-break case, the first change in 1954 is -.37 and the second change is -.78.
-The two plots in the left column of Figure 3 overlay the long-run mean \overline{dp} on the raw dp series.
+The two plots in the left column of Figure 2 overlay the long-run mean \overline{dp} on the raw dp series.
 For now, we are agnostic as to whether the break(s) is (are) due to a change in the long-run mean of dividend growth or expected returns, or a combination of the two.
 We return to this question later.
 It is worth emphasizing, however, that the date(s) of the shift in the dividend-price ratio is (are) consistent with the breaks in the equity premium identified by Pastor and Stambaugh (2001).

-This result motivates us to construct two adjusted dividend-price series, one for the onebreak case and one for the two-break case.
+This result motivates us to construct two adjusted dividend-price series, one for the one-break case and one for the two-break case.
 For each, we simply subtract the mean in the relative subsample(s).
-In the one-break case with break date τ , the adjusted dp = d - p ratio, \widetilde{dp} is:
+In the one-break case with break date τ , the adjusted ratio is defined as where \overline{dp}1 is the sample mean for 1927-1991 and \overline{dp}2 is the sample mean for 1992-2004.
+The adjusted dp ratio in the two-break case is defined analogously.
+The right column of Figure 2 illustrates this procedure graphically.

-$$\widetilde{dp}t = \begin{cases} dp_t - \overline{dp}1 & \text{for } t = 1, ..., \tau \\ dp_t - \overline{dp}2 & \text{for } t = \tau + 1, ..., T, \end{cases}$$ (8)
+$$\widetilde{dp}t = \begin{cases}

+dp_t - \overline{dp}1 & \text{for } t = 1, ..., \tau \\

+dp_t - \overline{dp}2 & \text{for } t = \tau + 1, ..., T,

+\end{cases}$$

+(8)